peeterjoot/gapauli/README.md

 * ellipticParameterization.nb -- don't remember.
 * triangleInscribedCircle.nb -- This computes the center point vector and the radius for a circle inscribed in a triangle.
 Graphical demonstration of the solution with Animate.
 Uses Cl20

+TODO:

+Extend asMv_Boolean parameter for VectorSelection, BivectorSelection to all modules (Cl20 has it -- don't think that others do.)